tlagaly/lawnsync-app/deployment.md

 3. Check if database migrations were successful
 4. Verify CSS processing by inspecting network tab for CSS files
 5. Check browser console for any JavaScript errors
+6. Ensure all API keys are valid and have necessary permissions

+## Automatic Deployments

+The project is configured to automatically deploy:
+1. When changes are pushed to the `preview/vercel-config` branch
+2. Preview deployments for pull requests
+3. Production deployments when merged to main branch